Jxzh2020/sysY/F&A.md

     raw_fd_ostream OS("output.txt", EC); // open file "output.txt" for writing
     ```

-- To create a `raw_ostream` object that outputs to a string, you can use the `llvm::raw_string_ostream` class, which is
+- To create a `raw_ostream` object that outputs to a string, you can use the `IRGen::raw_string_ostream` class, which is
   a subclass of raw_ostream that takes a reference to a string as a parameter.
 For example:

     ```cpp